Introduction to C# Literals

 Output:

-Explanation: In the above example, character type literals are implemented.
-In the above code, all three forms of character type are shown.
-We can specify the character literal using a single quote, Unicode representation, and escape sequence.
-We have multiple types of escape characters with their own meanings.
-In this code, the first single quote character is specified where the second one has Unicode representation and then, at last, we have escape form type of character literals.
+Explanation: The above example implements character-type literals.
+The above code shows all three forms of character type.
+We can specify the character using a single quote, Unicode representation, and escape sequence.
+We have multiple types of escape characters with their meanings.
+In this code, the first single quote character is specified where the second one has Unicode representation, and then, at last, we have escape form type of character literals.

 Example #4 – String Literal